SeleniumHQ/www.seleniumhq.org/src/main/rst/05_selenium_rc.rst

-Selenium 1 is still actively supported (mostly in maintenance mode) and provides some features that may not be available in Selenium 2 for a while, including support for several languages (Java, Javascript, PRuby, HP, Python, Perl and C#) and support for almost every browser out there.
+Selenium 1 is still actively supported (mostly in maintenance mode) and provides some features that may not be available in Selenium 2 for a while, including support for several languages (Java, Javascript, Ruby, PHP, Python, Perl and C#) and support for almost every browser out there.

 How Selenium RC Works